 Deep Cleaning vs. Regular Cleaning

-Regular cleaning involves daily sweeping and weekly mopping.
-Deep cleaning, performed quarterly or bi-annually, uses a more thorough process.
-This includes degreasing, scrubbing with a soft brush, and potentially using a floor-cleaning machine with appropriate pads for epoxy surfaces.
+Regular cleaning comprises daily sweeping and weekly mopping.
+Deep cleaning, performed quarterly or biannually, uses a more thorough process.
+This covers degreasing, scrubbing with a soft brush, and potentially using a floor-cleaning machine with appropriate pads for epoxy surfaces.

-A systematic approach to cleaning not only enhances the floor’s appearance but also prolongs its lifespan.
-This step-by-step guide provides clear instructions for effectively deep cleaning your garage floor and addressing specific stains, ensuring that your epoxy surface remains in excellent condition for years.
+This step-by-step guide provides clear instructions for effectively deep cleaning your garage floor and addressing specific stains, ensuring that your epoxy surface remains in excellent condition for years, as explained below:

 - Clear Area: Remove all items, including vehicles and tools.